wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/1-introduction.md

 - An Azure account with an [active subscription](https://azure.microsoft.com/free)
 - Intermediate knowledge of Microsoft Azure services such as core Azure compute, storage, networking, and virtualization technologies.
 - Intermediate knowledge of Azure operational concepts, such as monitoring, logging, and alerting.
 - Familiarity with Azure Virtual Desktop.
 - Knowledge of security concepts at a fundamental level.
-  - An Azure subscription to enable a Azure Virtual Desktop deployment by using setup scripts.
 - The Remote Desktop app for Windows.
 If you're using an operating system other than Windows, download the appropriate Remote Desktop client by using the links in the [Remote Desktop clients](/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients) article.